SotonLM/Data-Engineering/docs/divisions/division_3_social.md

 The data source for your division is mostly the very social media apps that you use today.
 We've currently provided you the API for Twitter and Reddit, but obviously, feel free to add to this list.

+**Update** - we just found out that Reddit and Twitter don't allow data usage for LLM training, which makes it the exact reason on
+    why NOT to use them.
+But I am going to mention them in this document because A. icba to edit the document again and
+    B. the explanation should be easier to get the hang of with these examples.

 I expect data sources from here to have the shortest amount of text out of all divisions, but that's fine - the point
     of this division is to fetch in entire conversations; essentially the tree of comments that branch off a post.